 Check out the websites below for more information about applying for postgraduate funding.

-If you are not applying for a tuition fee loan, then you may pay your tuition fees in full or spread out the cost through a maximum of three instalments.
+If you are self funding your course, then you may pay your tuition fees in full or spread out the cost through a maximum of three instalments.
 To discuss instalments, send us an email.

 Instalments are not available for part-time students.
 Fees must be paid in full at the start of the semester.